ubiregiinc/ubiregi-manifest/README.md

-# ubiregi-testing - Manifest Repository for repo to test ubiregi-client and ubiregi-server
+# ubiregi-manifest - Manifest Repository for repo to test ubiregi-qa

 # Usage